kelseyhightower/event-gateway-on-kubernetes/README.md

 ### Register the echo Goole Cloud Function

-In this section you will register the `echo` function with the Event Gateway.
+In this section you will register the `echo` cloud function with the Event Gateway.

-Register the `echo` function.
-Create the function registration request body:
+Create a function registration request body:

 ```
 cat > register-function.json <<EOF